DmitryBrown/Scraping-Natural-Gas-Futures-with-Python--GS--Tableau/README.md

 Welcome to my first GitHub project!

-Thank you for visiting my personal project.
 This is where I practice my Data Science skills.

 Below is the link to the project Tableau Public page.

 https://public.tableau.com/app/profile/dmitrybrown/viz/NYMEX-HenryHub-ForwardCurves/Strips

 These charts are updated every 30 minutes using this Python script.

+Thank you for visiting my personal project!

+Dmitry